seanlhodges/gx/readme.md

 # Data Quality Assessment

-This sample code provides a simple introduction to using. the [Great Expectations](https://greatexpectations.io) library (version 1.3.0) in python.
+This sample code provides a simple introduction to using the [Great Expectations](https://greatexpectations.io) library (version 1.3.0) in python.
 This library is suitable for production scale data assessment, but does have a steep learning curve.

 ## Expectations

 To assess data quality, expectations for quality need to be defined and agreed between data quality analysts and subject matter experts.

-With expectations set, they can be expressed as rules to measure data against.
+With expectations set, they can be expressed as rules to assess data.
 For example, a table needs to contain certain columns, and of the right type; fields values may need to be unique, or may need to conform to a given domain of values.

 Whatever the expectations, they will require checking on a regular basis to ensure data quality is being maintained, or to identify where problems might be occurring.